 When you’re living with diabetes, juggling all the pieces of your disease-management puzzle can seem overwhelming.
 Between daily foot checks, regular appointments with your Houston podiatrist, constant blood sugar checks and/or staying on top of medications, the idea of preparing healthy, home-cooked meals can seem impossible.

 To that end, I always keep on top of new diabetic developments, which is why I got really excited when I learned about a new bandage that's currently in development.

-New Bandage Could Help Heal Wounds
+This Bandage Could Help Heal Wounds

 Researchers from the University of Wisconsin-Madison are currently developing a special bandage designed to help heal diabetic ulcers.
-While the product is still in the testing stages, the premise is this: the bandage generates a gentle electrical current that, according to initial findings, will help wounds heal four times faster.
+While the product is still in development, the premise is this: the bandage generates a gentle electrical current that, according to initial findings, will help wounds heal four times faster.
 So far, the electronic device, which is still not named, has been wrapped around the chests of rats who had cuts on their backs.

 Easy Meals Ideas for Diabetics

 I love the “Quick Recipes” section of the American Diabetes Association’s website: the meal inspirations you’ll find there are fresh, perfectly calibrated for diabetics AND easy to prepare.